open5gs/open5gs/docs/_docs/guide/04-VoLTE-setup.md

 $ systemctl restart rtpproxy
 ```

-#### 10. Edit configuration file to fit your requirements for the VoIP platform, you have to edit the /usr/local/etc/kamailio/kamailio.cfg configuration file
+#### 10. Edit configuration file to fit your requirements for the VoIP platform:

+You have to edit the `/usr/local/etc/kamailio/kamailio.cfg` configuration file.
+{: .notice--info}

 Follow the instruction in the comments to enable usage of MySQL.
 Basically you have to add several lines at the top of config file, like: